r-dandrea/MySite/content/post/Microsoft_migration_MMA_to_AMA/index.md

 Microsoft has announced the deprecation of the **Microsoft Monitoring Agent** (MMA), effective August 31.
 If you're still using MMA to collect and manage your monitoring data, now is the time to plan your transition to **Azure Monitor Agent** (AMA).

-{{< alert color="warning" >}}
+{{< admonition type=warning title="Attenzione" >}}
-⚠️
 The **MMA** will officially be deprecated on **August 31**.
-Although MMA will continue to be active for logging purposes until 1 of February, it's important to note that Microsoft will not provide support for any issues encountered after August 31.
+Although MMA will continue to be active for logging purposes until 1 of February, it’s important to note that Microsoft will not provide support for any issues encountered after August 31.

 Therefore, to ensure uninterrupted support and to take advantage of the latest features, you should complete your migration to AMA before the deprecation date.
-{{< /alert >}}
+{{< /admonition >}}

 The Azure Monitor Agent represents a significant advancement in monitoring capabilities, offering enhanced performance, security, and flexibility.
 Microsoft recommends migrating to AMA to take advantage of these improvements and ensure continued support for your monitoring needs.